Swainson's thrush: Habitat

 The breeding habitat of Swainson's thrush is coniferous woods with dense undergrowth across Canada, Alaska, and the northern United States; also, deciduous wooded areas on the Pacific coast of North America.

-Range & distribution
+Range and distribution

 These birds migrate to southern Mexico and as far south as Argentina.
 The coastal subspecies migrate down the Pacific coast of North America and winter from Mexico to Costa Rica, whereas the continental birds migrate eastwards within North America (a substantial detour) and then travel southwards via Florida to winter from Panama to Bolivia.
 Swainson's thrush is a very rare vagrant to western Europe.
 It has also occurred as a vagrant in northeast Asia.

 Threats

 This species may be displaced by the hermit thrush where their ranges overlap.
 Possibly, the latter species adapts more readily to human encroachment upon its habitat.
 At least in the winter quarters, Swainson's thrush tends to keep away from areas of human construction and other activity.